 In 2014, the same FOIA litigation that led to the 2012 apology letter revealed the Department of Justice's clear knowledge at the highest levels of the ongoing difficulties faced by persons who are deported before they win their cases in the courts of appeals.
-After losing three times in proceedings before United States District Judge Jed Rakoff, 16 the government produced Department of Justice documents postdating the 2012 apology.
+After losing three times in proceedings before United States District Judge Jed Rakoff, 16 the government produced Department of Justice documents post-dating the 2012 apology.
 These documents included communications about how to resolve the case of Jo Desire, a lawful permanent resident who was deported in 2006 and who had been unable to return to the United States under the 2012 ICE directive.
 His case showed both the difficulty of return and the impossibility of litigating a case from abroad.
 But rather than recognizing that Jo's case showed the inadequacy of the government's return policy, the Department of Justice chose to simply solve Jo's individual case while shielding the courts from the actual problems with the return policy.

-Jo Desire came to the U.S. from Haiti as an LPR in 1967 at age 14, served honorably in Vietnam and lived in the U.S. without incident for 30 years.
-17 He received a drug conviction in 1998, was picked up by the Immigration and Naturalization Service in 1999, and ultimately was removed on the ground that his conviction was an aggravated felony.
-18 He was held in immigration detention from 1999 until 2006.
-19 In 2007, the Ninth Circuit vacated Jo's removal order finding that he had not been convicted of an aggravated felony.
-20 On remand, ICE sought to add new charges.
+Jo Desire came to the U.S. from Haiti as an LPR in 1967 at age 14, served honorably in Vietnam and lived in the U.S. without incident for 30 years.17 He received a drug conviction in 1998, was picked up by the Immigration and Naturalization Service in 1999, and ultimately was removed on the ground that his conviction was an aggravated felony.18 He was held in problem, this leads courts to conduct their own analyses-relying on the language in Nken-without any indication that Nken was based on a misrepresentation.